dkaukov/tci-mqtt-gateway/README.md

 The following code supports [TCI version 1.4 and 1.5](https://github.com/maksimus1210/TCI) for ESDR2 update 9 and ESDR3 alpha.

 Please note that this version is reflecting current TCI features.
-Because of TCI is in WIP mode at this stage, this current ibrary will be updated accordingly woth TCI moves to next version.
+Because of TCI is in WIP mode at this stage, this current ibrary will be updated accordingly with TCI moves to next version.

 ## Installation
 * install node/npm